ansys/ansys-sphinx-theme/doc/source/examples/admonitions.rst

 Credits and copyright
 ---------------------

-The examples shown below are derived from the PyData Sphinx Theme project, copyrighted by pandas, 2018.
+The examples shown above are derived from the PyData Sphinx Theme project, copyrighted by pandas, 2018.
 Original examples can be found at `PyData sphinx theme examples <pydata_examples_>`_.
 These examples are licensed under the BSD 3-Clause License.